-- Transfer to a greased 13-in. x 9-in. baking dish.
-Bake, uncovered, at 350° for 30-35 minutes or until a knife inserted near the center comes out clean.
+- Transfer to a greased 13x9-in. baking dish.
+Bake, uncovered, at 350° for 30-35 minutes or until a knife inserted in the center comes out clean.

 - For sauce, bring the sugar, cream and butter to a boil in a small saucepan.
 Reduce heat; simmer, uncovered, for 5 minutes.
 Remove from the heat; stir in vanilla.
 Serve with warm bread pudding.
 Yield: 12 servings (1-1/4 cups sauce).

 Originally published as Cinnamon-Toffee Croissant Bread Pudding in Country Woman April/May 2010, p37